Skip to main content

 Roots grow toward water, and a leaky or sweating irrigation line is a steady water source.
 Over a few seasons they wrap around the pipe and, as they thicken, crush it or push a fitting apart.
 A line that runs straight through a tree's root zone is living on borrowed time.

 The heads tucked at the corner of a driveway or sidewalk take a beating.
-A car tire clips them, or a mower wheel rolls over them, and the impact does not just crack the head, it can snap the riser, swing joint, or elbow below the surface.
+A car tire clips them, or a mower wheel rolls over them, and the impact can snap the riser, swing joint, or elbow below the surface.
 Now you have a buried leak under the edge of the concrete, not just a broken nozzle.

-This is the big one in North Texas.
-We sit on Blackland Prairie clay that swells when it gets wet and shrinks when it dries out, moving the ground several inches between a wet spring and a dry August.
-That constant shift stresses rigid PVC, and the rigid joints and fittings are where it gives.
-A glued joint that was fine for years finally cracks, usually after a hard dry spell followed by heavy rain.
+The big one.
+Blackland Prairie clay swells wet and shrinks dry, moving the ground several inches between a wet spring and a dry August.
+That constant shift stresses rigid PVC until a glued joint finally cracks, usually after a hard dry spell followed by heavy rain.
 Our clay soil irrigation guide goes deeper on how DFW soil behaves.

 The Tree-Root Fix: Reroute, Don't Cut